zbrooks442/gke-peering-event-function/README.md

 ### Tests

 I've added some unit tests as an example in the tests directory.
 Not all of these tests are great since it is difficult to mock some of the objects returned from the queries used by the Google compute SDK.
-Run the following steps to run the unit tests.
+Run the following steps to execute the unit tests.

 1. Install the module contained within src/modules (from root of repo) `pip install -e .`
 2. Run unit tests from within tests folder `python -m unittest test_update_vpc_peering.py`